TudorOrban/ScienceHub-Frontend/CONTRIBUTING.md

 Contributions to ScienceHub are highly encouraged and greatly appreciated.
 Whether you've found a bug, have a feature in mind, or see a need for documentation improvements, your input is valuable.
 We will soon add a roadmap covering the most pressing issues to work on, as well as our long-term goals.

 ## Github Workflow
-1. Fork and fetch the repository: https://github.com/TudorOrban/ScienceHub.
+1. Fork and fetch the frontend or backend repository.
 2. Create a branch for your work with a suggestive name, eg `feature-add-x`.
 3. Make your changes in your branch, keeping commits small and focused.
 Aim for clear commit messages that explain the "why" behind your changes.
 4. Submit a pull request (PR) to the main repository once you're ready to share your contributions.
 Describe the changes you've made and any additional context that might help the review process.

 ## Get started developing
+To run ScienceHub locally, follow these steps:
-1. Ensure you have a newer version of Node.js installed and run from main `npm install`.
+1. Ensure you have installed: Docker, Minikube/Docker Compose and a newer version of Node.
-3. Still from main: `npm run dev` (development mode) or `npm run build`, `npm run start` (production mode).
-3. For certain functionalities, such as creating projects, you will need the .NET backend compiled and running.
-4. Until we head into production, there is no need to configure the database connection, the app will directly make calls to Supabase's API.
-You can check out and work with the schema using the dump in database/schema.
-If you wish to make changes to the schema, place an sql file in database/migrations/proposals and include it in your pull request.
+2. Fetch the [backend](https://github.com/TudorOrban/ScienceHub-Backend).
+From the root, run `cd scripts` and then the `StartMinikube` script, depending on your operating system.
+This will build the images for the backend microservices and register corresponding deployments and services in Minikube.
+3. Expose the API Gateway with `kubectl port-forward sciencehub-backend-api-gateway 8082:8082`.
+If you need to work with a service's database, also expose `postgresql-core 5432:5432` or `postgresql-community 5433:5433`.
+4. Fetch the [frontend](https://github.com/TudorOrban/ScienceHub-Frontend) and run from the root `npm install`, `npm run dev`.
+Now you can use the app by accessing it in the browser at `http://localhost:3000`.

 ## Style guides
 We aim to maintain a clean and consistent codebase.
 Detailed style guides will be added soon.
 In the meantime, please adhere to the following general principles: